afzal442/keptn-pg-killerway/keptn-multi-stage-delivery/step1.md

 Keptn uses a declarative approach to build scalable automation for delivery and operations which can be scaled to a large number of services.

-This Katacoda scenario comes pre installed with a single node K3s cluster and helm3 installed.
+This Killercoda scenario comes pre installed with helm3, a single node K3s cluster and Istio installed.

 First of all, you will need to create a cluster for Keptn, and then install and configure Keptn itself.
 We'll run Keptn on a local k3s cluster.